canderson777/Discord-Copy-Trading-Bot/setup_instructions.md

 1. **Bot not responding**: Check bot has proper permissions in the channel
 2. **Signals not detected**: Verify the message format matches supported patterns
-3. **Trades not executing**: Check your Hyperliquid configuration and wallet balance
+3. **Trades not executing**: Check your Lighter.xyz configuration and account balance
 4. **Wrong channel**: Verify `TRADING_CHANNEL_ID` is correct
+5. **SDK Import Error**: Make sure you've cloned and installed the Lighter SDK from GitHub
+6. **Account Index Error**: Query the `accountsByL1Address` endpoint to get your correct account index

 ## Security Notes